-Shanghai is one of the largest global economic hub in world.
-It is biggest city of China with a population of more than 24 million.
-Shanghai was an official host for Expo 2010 and recorded greatest number of visitors in any event.
+Shanghai is one of the largest global economic hubs in the world.
+It is the biggest city in China with a population of more than 24 million.
+Shanghai was an official host for Expo 2010 and recorded the greatest number of visitors in any event.
 Let’s go for a Quick Shanghai Tour.

 Shanghai is a perfect blend of modern & traditional cultures.
 Skylines of high rise buildings and Chinese traditions makes this city very unique.

 I went to Shanghai as a small stopover for attending a wedding in Xinyu(a small province in China).
 I had got only 24 hours in Shanghai for visiting all tourist attractions.
 There was continuous rains in Shanghai, but it did not dropped my Travel spirits.
 I still managed to do my Quick Shanghai Tour.
 I stayed in Shanghai Marriott City Center Hotel.
 So Let’s go for Quick Shanghai Tour in rains and thunderous sky….

 Top Things To Do in Quick Shanghai Tour –

 Walk along Nanjing Road – Shanghai’s busiest shopping street with many colorful & traditional Chinese shops with classy shopping malls.
 It also has many restaurants, cafes and bars.
 Evenings/Nights are best time to visit this place as whole Nanjing road is illuminated with colorful signboards and lights.

 Bund – Bund is a long walkway stretch along waterfront promenade on the banks of river Huangpu.
 The other side of Bund has various architectural styled Building.
 Famous skyline of Shanghai with Oriental Pearl Tower can be viewed from the promenade.